darchitetto/numPad/README.md

 # NumPad

-This project is writtn in Angular 4
+This project is written in Angular 4

 ## Purpose